apple/swift-argument-parser/Documentation/01 Getting Started.md

 Count.main()
 ```

-In the code above, the `inputFile` and `outputFile` properties use the `@Argument` property wrapper. `ArgumentParser` uses this wrapper to denote a positional command-line input — because `inputFile` is specified first in the `Count` type, it's the first value read from the command-line, and `outputFile` is read second.
+In the code above, the `inputFile` and `outputFile` properties use the `@Argument` property wrapper. `ArgumentParser` uses this wrapper to denote a positional command-line input — because `inputFile` is specified first in the `Count` type, it's the first value read from the command line, and `outputFile` is read second.

 We've implemented the command's logic in its `run()` method.
 Here, we're printing out a message confirming the names of the files the user gave.
 (You can find a full implementation of the completed command at the end of this guide.)